pnucse-capstone/capstone-2023-1-11/README.md

 ![ROC Curve for the Knowledge Distillation Student Model on Test Data](https://user-images.githubusercontent.com/49470426/278031917-f5a7bd0e-ee97-4996-94f6-4bb5492e7125.png)

-*ROC Curve for the Knowledge Distillation Student Model on Test Data*
+*Caption*: ROC Curve for the Knowledge Distillation Student Model on Test Data

 ### 4. 소개 및 시연 영상